-Registering your research on a publicly accessible database is the first thing you should to do when it comes to transparency.
+Registering your research in a public registry is the first thing you should do when it comes to transparency.

 Information and guidance on registering your research